 The financial costs of a burn injury can be overwhelming.
 Between medical bills, lost wages, and disability, your injury could realistically cost you tens to hundreds of thousands of dollars.
 If someone else is responsible for your burn injury you can hold them financially responsible.
 Filing a personal injury lawsuit can allow you to recover the money you absolutely need at this incredibly difficult time.

-At Lavent Law, our Miami personal injury lawyers know how to maximize the financial award you receive.
+At Lavent Law, our lawyers know how to maximize the financial award you receive.
 We will thoroughly your accident and determine what caused your burn injury.
 Determining the cause will help us identify each person who may be responsible for causing your harm.
 We will aggressively pursue damages from anyone who contributed to your burn injury.

 We will fight to get you compensation for: